 I help organizations and leaders find their voice and share their message.

-My mission is to meet interesting people and experience new things.
+My mission in life is to meet interesting people and experience new things.
 Wherever I am, I do my best to track down good music, food, and art, approaching life with curiosity and an open mind.

 I completed my Master’s degree in Science Communication at Imperial College London, with a thesis exploring the intersection of secular mindfulness, smartphone apps, and neoliberalism.